DesenTao/baty.net-hugo/content/post/2019/resurrecting-baty-dot-net--for-now.md

 There are two things that cause me to occasionally abandon this blog at baty.net for something else.

 The first is friction.
-Hosting with [Hugo](https://gohugo.io) wonderful, but _posting_ can feel like more trouble than it's worth.
+Hosting with [Hugo](https://gohugo.io) is wonderful, but _posting_ can feel like more trouble than it's worth.
 That's when things like [Blot](https://blot.im) or [WordPress](https://wordpress.org/) start to look tempting.

 The second is boredom.
 I love trying new things, so whenever I find some new blogging tool, I trick myself into thinking "This is the one, for real this time!"